Violence erupts at UCLA as pro-Palestinian protesters, counter-protesters clash

 After UCLA declared a pro-Palestinian encampment unlawful, a clash between dozens of protesters and counter-protesters led to one person being driven away in an ambulance.
 The victim's injuries were unclear.

 Law enforcement appeared to drive away after paramedics treated the victim.
 The Los Angeles Police Department said the University of California Police Department (UCPD) was handling the situation.
-UCPD said all available officers were dealing with the incident on campus.
+UCPD said all available officers were dealing with the incident.

 "The Mayor has spoken to Chancellor Block and Chief Choi.
 LAPD is responding immediately to Chancellor Block's request for support on campus," Mayor Karen Bass' office said in a statement.